123zoki123/security/README.md

 The links are available for navigation however there's no data inside the db.
 In order to populate it you have to run migrations first:

-`docker-compose exec security python manage.py makemigrations --noinput`
+`docker-compose exec security python manage.py migrate --noinput`

 After the migrations are finished then run: